akuhara/SEIS_FILO/README.md

 # SEIS_FILO (Alpha version)
-SEISmological tools for Flat Isotropic Layered structure in the Ocean; forward computation & transdimensional inversion
+SEISmological inversion tools for Flat and Isotropic Layered structure in the Ocean

 # NOTE:
 Currently, the software undergoes alpha testing: part of functions seem to work but not thoroughly tested yet.